kavitakamat21/pizza_sale/README.md

 ## Objectives:-
-   Set up a retail sales database: Create and populate a retail sales database with the provided sales data.
+   Set up a pizza_hut sales database: Create and populate a retail sales database with the provided sales data.

 ### 📑Data Cleaning:
   Identify and remove any records with missing or null values.